Police and Fire Alarm Ordinance

 The City of Burlington adopted a Police & Fire alarm ordinance in an effort to make alarm response more effective.
 The ordinance brings the City of Burlington in line with alarm policies in surrounding municipalities and gain control over a problem with excessive false alarms within the City.
 The main focus of this ordinance is to require alarm subscribers for businesses and residences to assume responsibility for their alarms.
 Alarm subscribers are required to obtain an alarm permit, providing information on the alarm system as well as emergency contacts.
 A schedule of fines for excessive alarms is included in these amendments.

-If you have any questions concerning these changes, please feel free to contact the Alarm System Coordinator for the Police Department, Corporal Stan Moss at 336-229-3528 or Alarm System Coordinator for the Fire Department, Captain John Moyers at 336-229-3677.
+If you have any questions concerning the Alarm Ordinance, please feel free to contact the Alarm System Coordinator for the Police Department, Corporal Stan Moss at 336-229-3528 or Alarm System Coordinator for the Fire Department, Captain John Moyers at 336-229-3677.

 Online Alarm Application (New)